 About Us

-SMEs are the backbone of the UK economy — accounting for over 99% of all businesses, employing around 16.7 million people, and generating over half of all private sector turnover.
-From high streets to tech hubs, they are vital to local communities, innovation, and national prosperity.
+Small and medium-sized enterprises (SMEs) are the backbone of the UK economy.
+They make up over 99% of all businesses, employ around 16.7 million people, and generate more than half of all private sector turnover.
+From high streets and neighbourhood shops to innovative tech start-ups and manufacturing hubs, SMEs are at the heart of communities, creating jobs, supporting local supply chains, and driving regional economic development.

 Transparency and Our Registration with the Office of the Registrar of Consultant Lobbyists (ORCL)